thosgood/this-weeks-finds/markdown/151-200/week159.md

 I'm getting a little worn out, so I'll just summarize the rest of the story.
 First, how do Ling and Smolin get their 11d topological field theory?
-Like I said, it's a kind of BF theory, where the Lagrangian is like $\operatorname{tr}(B\wedge F)$.
+Like I said, it's a kind of $BF$ theory, where the Lagrangian is like $\operatorname{tr}(B\wedge F)$.
 But there are a bunch of $F$ fields --- i.e., curvatures --- and thus a bunch of $B$ fields.
 Namely, we've got the curvature of the superconnection $A$, the curvature $dC$ of the $3$-form $C$, and the curvature